So many cakes, so little time. This delectable mousse cake with a caramel topping is from FinancierPastries.com.

 ANGEL FOOD CAKE

-A light flourless cake made with sugar, cream of tartar, salt, vanilla or almond extract, and a dozen or so egg whites, depending on the recipe.
+A light, flourless cake made with sugar, cream of tartar, salt, vanilla or almond extract, and a dozen or so egg whites, depending on the recipe.
 There is no leavening.
-Angel food cake is popularly served with berries and whipped cream.
+Angel cake is typically baked in a tube pan.
+It is popularly served with berries and whipped cream, although it is just fine plain or with a dessert sauce (caramel, chocolate, custard, fruit, etc.).
 Some historians think that the first angel food cakes were baked in the South by African-American slaves, due to the strength required to whip the air into the whites.
 Others theorize that the cake originated in Pennsylvania Dutch country in the early 1800s.
-Angel cakes are generally made in a tube pan.

 APPLESAUCE CAKE